-Joe is the author of two books including Latino Link: Building Brands Online with Hispanic Communities and Content and E-X-I-T-O: Su estrategia de marketing digital en 5 pasos.
-He has been featured on Advertising Age, BBC Mundo, Entrepreneur en español, The Financial Times, and Telemundo.
+Joe is the author of three books including Faces of a Fish Empire, E-X-I-T-O: Su estrategia de marketing digital en 5 pasos, and Latino Link: Building Brands Online with Hispanic Communities and Content.
+He has been featured on ABC News, Advertising Age, BBC Mundo, CNN en español, Entrepreneur.com, The Financial Times, The Milwaukee Journal Sentinel, and Telemundo.

 During his nine-year tenure at Time Warner, Joe built such web properties as Warner Bros.
 Online, ThisOldHouse.com, and CNNMoney.
 During his last two years at the company, Joe started the digital ad sales team for Grupo Expansion in Mexico City (acquired by Time Inc. in 2005), launching the web sites for Chilango, Quien,and CNNExpansion, the largest business news site in Mexico.
 In 2008, Joe moved to ContextWeb (now PulsePoint) where he launched its Spanish-language ad network for U.S. Hispanics and opened its Mexico City office as its Director of Spanish-Language Markets.
 Subsequently, Joe served as the Director of Digital Marketing at Acento Advertising before founding Latino Link Advisors.

-Joe has written for The Huffington Post, Fox News Latino, MediaPost and iMediaConnection.
+Joe writes for The Huffington Post and previously contributed to Fox News Latino, MediaPost and iMediaConnection.
 He has a BA from Macalester College, an MBA from Fordham University and has served as a board member for the Interactive Advertising Bureau (IAB) Mexico and as a member of the Hispanic Committee for the IAB in the U.S.

 My Story: Origins and Evolution of a Gringo Latino